 A street that is specifically designated for bike use through signage.
 There are no special lane markings.
 Bicycle traffic shares the roadway with motor vehicles.
 Pavement width should be greater on these roads.
 Special regulation may be enacted and posted along such facilities to control motor vehicle speeds or restrict parking to enhance bicycling safety.
 Bicyclists must accommodate motorist and pedestrian crossflows at driveways and intersections.
-No bike routes are formally identified in this plan.
-Although, the prefered option for McDonald Drive east of Invergordon Road is to use bike sharrows instead of Bike Lanes.
+No bike routes are formally identified in this plan, although the prefered option for McDonald Drive east of Invergordon Road is to use bike sharrows to show the Bike Route.